 Try the local farmers' market.
 You will often see several varieties of amazing garlic grown and offered for sale by MIDDLE ISLAND GARDENS.

-Try Lori Adams' DOWN TO EARTH GARDENS(I think Lori might be one of those gardeners who is absolutely crazy about garlic).
+Try Lori Adams' DOWN TO EARTH GARDENS.
+(I think Lori might be one of those gardeners who is absolutely crazy about garlic).

 Lovely garlic for planting has also been available for purchase from several local businesses in the past including Penny Brown's GARDEN VENTURES and SITKA TRUE VALUE.